Austerity is hurting our health, say researchers

 In Greece, moves like cutting HIV prevention budgets have coincided with rates of the AIDS-causing virus rising by more than 200 percent since 2011 - driven in part by increasing drug abuse in the context of a 50 percent youth unemployment rate.

-Greece also experienced its first malaria outbreak in decades following budget cuts to mosquito-spraying programmes.
+Greece also experienced its first malaria outbreak in decades following budget cuts to mosquito-spraying programs.

 And more than five million Americans have lost access to healthcare during the latest recession, they argue, while in Britain, some 10,000 families have been pushed into homelessness by the government's austerity budget.